’90s No. 1s Revisited: “Gangsta’s Paradise”

 Coolio had debuted a year earlier with the smash “Fantastic Voyage” (peak: 3), and after “Paradise” he would go on to have a few more hits, the biggest being 1996’s “1, 2, 3, 4 (Sumpin’ New)” (peak: 5) and 1997’s “C U When U Get There” featuring 40 Thevs (peak: 12).
 He hasn’t charted since 1997.
 L.V.’s only Hot 100 appearance outside “Gangsta’s Paradise” was 1996’s “Throw Your Hands Up” (peak: 63).
 He has sporadically released material that’s been largely ignored.

-Like all of Coolio’s hits, “Gangsta’s Paradise” relies liberally on sampling, in this case “Pastime Paradise,” a 1976 recording by Stevie Wonder, who shares a writing credit on “Gangsta’s Paradise” with Coolio, L.V. and producer Doug Rasheed.
+Like all of Coolio’s hits, “Gangsta’s Paradise” relies liberally on re-purposing other material, in this case “Pastime Paradise,” a 1976 recording by Stevie Wonder, who shares a writing credit on “Gangsta’s Paradise” with Coolio, L.V. and producer Doug Rasheed.
 “Gangsta’s Paradise” has a haunting, Halloween-like sound, with Psycho-inspired strings and ghostly background vocals that sound lifted from the Haunted Mansion ride at Disney World.
 The lyrics discuss how the pressures and temptations of living in a high-crime area corrupt the residents.
 Coolio’s delivery comes off as both a complaint and a warning to someone ignorant of his circumstances.

 Let’s listen again to “Gangsta’s Paradise”: